etlweather/understanding-networking/chapter-switching.md

 ![Switch in action - step 1](diagrams/switching-figure1.png)

 ### Step 2
-The switch record the source MAC address of the broadcast in its MAC address table for future reference.
+The switch records the source MAC address of the broadcast in its MAC address table for future reference.

 ![Switch in action - step 2](diagrams/switching-figure2.png)